yetzt/tileblaster/readme.md

 ## What tileblaster isn't

-tileblaster is not a tileserver, it does not read raw OpenStreetMap data or create map tiles from scratch.
-You need to have a source for map tiles.
+tileblaster is not a tileserver, it does not read raw OpenStreetMap data or create map tiles from scratch; you need to have a source for map tiles.
 You can of course use tools like [tilemaker](https://tilemaker.org/) to create your own tilesets, use freely available ready-made tiles from [Versatiles](https://versatiles.org/) or use another tileserver if you're allowed to do so.